jamysham/killstreakx360/README.md

 - Once you reach to any kill value like 5, a text will show up on screen saying `Gamertaghere is on a KILLING SPREE!
 (5)`

 This development is currently in the works, feel free to fork the project or help me out.

+# Instructions
+- Put the tf2killstreak.xex in the HDD or any device.
+(HDD is recommanded)
+- Open your plugin injector program
+- Inject the plugin in the tf2 main menu
+- Wait until a notification pops up
+You're done!